Refill the SEO juice on your old articles by using a twelve-month plan of content recycling on Twitter.

 My process for recycling these old articles and bringing back their SEO juice is this:

-- Take all of the articles (they were already SEO’d by the way) and write six new Twitter headlines for each.
+- Take all of the articles (they were already SEO’d by the way) and 12 new headlines for each.
 This doesn’t involve updating the posts; just writing copy for Twitter.

-- Then, I schedule them all out for six months using Hootsuite.
+- Then, I schedule them all out for the first 12 days, then the next 12 months.

 - I choose to do it on the same day every month, to make it easy.